dlgur1994/Classifying-Words-of-a-Person-with-Articulation-Disorder-using-Deep-Learning/README.md

     - Data/val_X.npz
     - Data/val_y.npz

-3. Train & Test
+3. Train
 - Train.ipynb
     - use the CNN algorithm to classify data that has been changed into images

-4. Results
     - The classification accuracy for version 1 with three layers of MLP was 75.56%
     - Version 2 with CNN has a classification accuracy of **96.08%**

+4. Test
+- Test.ipynb
+    - confirm the result by input the test speech data into the trained model